top of page

 Why Slide?

-Created aiming a faster desktop, the design is both minimalist and astonishing.
-Doubled swap size to increase free memory available even on old or Ram limited computers.
+Doubled swap size to increase free memory available -even on old or Ram limited computers.

-It also provides a more secure environment for user data, since the OS is not writable (Live) is and physically separated from the personal files.
+It also provides a more secure environment for user data, since the OS is not writable (Live CD) and physically separated from the personal files.

 02